JamesSullivan/openshift-mamute-quickstart/README.md

 git pull -s recursive -X theirs upstream master
 ```

 3. Read the .openshift/action_hooks/start file carefully and change as appropriate.
+Need to use a version of mamute-1.4.0.war that includes this pull request https://github.com/caelum/mamute/pull/224.
 Then push the code to OpenShift.

 ```
 git push